Burnout (series): Car audio

 Criterion prioritized compelling sound as key to the Burnout experience.
 Using the RenderWare Audio component, developers evolved the soundtrack over the years with each iteration of the game.
 The first Burnout used Fourier resynthesis for the engine sounds.
 Burnout 2 used a wavefolder with distortion and turbo/supercharger noises to add more realism.
 For the next game, the team began developing a granular playback system, which shipped with the Xbox 360 release of Burnout Revenge.

+Legacy

+British studio Three Fields Entertainment, a company by the original founders of Criterion, developed the game Dangerous Driving, which is considered a spiritual successor to the series.